frkudn/lofiii/README.md

 ![LOFIII Logo](assets/lofiii_dark_mode.svg)

 LOFIII is a beautiful and intuitive music streaming app built with Flutter.
-It allows users to discover and listen to their favorite Lo-Fi version music on the go.
+It allows users to discover and listen to their favorite Lo-Fi version of music on the go.
 With a sleek design and seamless user experience, LOFIII is your ultimate companion for enjoying music effortlessly.

 ## Features

-- **Stream Music:** Enjoy a Only Lo-Fi library of songs from various genres and artists.
+- **Stream Music:** Enjoy Only Lo-Fi library of songs from various genres and artists.
-- **Create Playlists:** Create your own playlists and organize your music collection.
+- **Create Playlists:** Create your playlists and organize your music collection.
 - **Search Functionality:** Easily find your favorite tracks, albums, or artists with our search feature.
 - **Offline Mode:** Download songs and playlists to listen to them offline, anytime, anywhere.
 - **Customizable Interface:** Personalize your listening experience with customizable themes and layout options.
-- **Cross-Platform Compatibility:** Available for Android devices, with plans for iOS,Web support in the future.
+- **Cross-Platform Compatibility:** Available for Android devices, with plans for iOS, Web support in the future.

 ## Screenshots